The NSW Weed Society - established 1966

 Hillary Cherry - Committee

-Hillary is a Weed Management Coordinator, working with the NSW Office of Environment and Heritage and the National Parks and Wildlife Service where she coordinates state-wide weed strategy, policy and planning for biodiversity conservation.
-Originally from Florida, where she obtained a Master’s Degree in Botany from the University of Florida (UF).
-She worked with the UF Center for Aquatic and Invasive Plants on terrestrial weed research, applied management and weed risk assessment before moving to Australia in 2002 From 2005-2013, she coordinated the Weeds of National Significance (WoNS) programs for bitou bush, boneseed and asparagus weeds.
-She has been a member of the NSW Weeds Society since 2003.
+Hillary has been a member of the NSW Weeds Society since 2003.
+She is originally from Florida, where she obtained a Master’s degree in Botany from the University of Florida (UF) and worked with the UF Center for Aquatic and Invasive Plants on terrestrial weed research, applied management and weed risk assessment.
+She moved to Australia in 2002 and from 2005-2013, she coordinated the Weeds of National Significance (WoNS) programs for bitou bush, boneseed and asparagus weeds.
+She currently works in weed management policy, planning and coordination with the NSW National Parks and Wildlife Service.

 Hanwen Wu - Committee